-The gist: The latest addition to restaurateur Gabe Stulman’s esteemed portfolio of NYC restaurants is Jolene in NoHo.
+The latest addition to restaurateur Gabe Stulman’s esteemed portfolio of NYC restaurants is Jolene in NoHo.
 Located on Great Jones Street (in the former space of his previous eatery, The Jones, in addition to the iconic Great Jones Cafe), this spot’s name is similar to Stulman’s other restaurants inspired by matriarchs (Perla, Fedora) and pays homage to awesome human being, artist, and philanthropist: Dolly Parton.
-Here, partner and executive chef James McDuffee serves a menu of American bistro dishes with influences of Parisian cafes.
+Here, partner and executive chef James McDuffee serves a concise menu of American bistro dishes with influences of Parisian cafes through dishes like Brandade Croquettes, Roast Chicken with salsa verde, and the signature Cheeseburger with tomato jam.
 Like other Stulman restaurants, expect a fashionable crowd of fellow diners and take in the beautiful views of its Downtown Manhattan street.
-Friday lunch service and weekend brunch are also available.

 Restaurateur Gabe Stulman (Joseph Leonard, Fairfax) closed his restaurant Jones (located in the iconic Great Jones Cafe space) and in its place, opened Parisian-inspired Jolene earlier this year.
 Technically, we know this is NoHo, but we feel it’s fair game seeing that it borders the neighborhood line along Bowery.
 Start off strong with a michelada; a sbagliato (prosecco mixed with vermouth and campari); or grab a few glasses from the bespoke wine list.
 Follow up with a lox toast (scallion cream cheese, cucumber, roe) or go for lunch vibes with a crispy chicken Milanese served with artichokes.
 If neither of those are fitting your mood, there’s more to choose from the menu ranging from an omelette to a cheeseburger.